Artanejp/common_source_project-fm7/readme_fm7.txt

   KANJI2.ROM   : 131072 bytes, Kanji JIS class 2 patterns.
   DICROM.ROM   : 262144 bytes, Dictionary data for Kana-Kanji conversion.
   EXTSUB.ROM   : 49152 bytes, extra monitor for subsystem (77AV20 or later?)

+  If you use emufm77av40ex, you must use FM-77AV40EX/SX's initiator ROM.

   Making if you use DICROM :
   USERDIC.DAT  : 8192 bytes, learning data of Kana-Kanji conversion.